ory/kratos/docs/docs/reference/api.md

 ```

 This endpoint initializes a browser-based user registration flow.
 Once
-initialized, the browser will be redirected to `urls.registration_ui` with the
+initialized, the browser will be redirected to `selfservice.flows.registration.ui_url` with the
 request ID set as a query parameter.
 If a valid user session exists already, the
 browser will be redirected to `urls.default_redirect_url`.